There was some excitement in Stockbridge recently, when a Hillsdale, N.Y., man allegedly robbed the Stockbridge branch of the Lee Bank.

 Please don’t assume I am an apologist for drugusers.
 Rarely does anyone put a gun to the respective heads of these people to force them to use drugs.
 I get that.

 Most users, of course, believe they can "handle it."
 That is more than a little preposterous.
 There are a tiny, tiny percentage of people who weather their first heroin shot, and move away from addiction, but not too many.
 It grips them in a frightening stranglehold.
-You would have a better chance of outwrestling a shark in the ocean.

 Which brings us to what’s happening in Berkshire County, and beyond.
 In February, public health officials gathered to discuss a spike in heroin use in Massachusetts that had already caused 185 overdoses that year.
 They were not all fatal, because EMTs in Massachusetts are trained to recognize these types of drug issues and deal with them.
 But that’s a lot of ODs.